kristopolous/EvDa/README.md

    this object gets passed around to the trigger functions.
  * If value is a function, this registers a callback in the "ON" block.
  * If the first argument an array then each element of the array is ran on the rest of the arguments.
- * If value is a function and meta is {once: true} then it will only be run once.

-   * Since the handle is itself, a decorated callback, then you can simply run handle.once = true at any future time to make sure that the callback only runs once more, then deregisters.
+   * Since the handle is itself, a decorated callback, then you can simply run ev.once(handle) at any future time to make sure that the callback only runs once more, then deregisters.
 This is different from a delete wherein it will deregister right away.

  * If value is in object, its keys and values are run through the handler again, following the above rules.
 Note that you can do something like ev({}, undefined, meta) to pass the same meta information to all the tuples in the hash.